-- (1) Includes the total number of shares of common stock issuable upon redemption of operating partnership units ("OP Units") and long-term incentive plan units ("LTIP Units") in Global Medical REIT L.P., the Company's operating partnership.
+- (1) Includes the total number of shares of common stock issuable upon redemption of operating partnership units ("OP Units") and long-term incentive plan units under the 2016 Plan (as defined below) (the "LTIP Units") in Global Medical REIT L.P., the Company's operating partnership.
 Subject to certain restrictions, LTIP Units are convertible into an equivalent number of OP Units.
-OP Units are redeemable by the holder for cash or, at the Company's option, an equivalent number of shares of common stock. - (2) The total number of shares of common stock outstanding used in calculating the percentage ownership of each person assumes that the vested LTIP Units held by such person, directly or indirectly, are redeemed for shares of common stock and none of the vested LTIP Units held by other persons are redeemed for shares of common stock. - (3) Based on a Schedule 13G/A filed by The Vanguard Group ("Vanguard") with the SEC on February 10, 2021.
+OP Units are redeemable by the holder for cash or, at the Company's option, an equivalent number of shares of common stock. - (2) The total number of shares of common stock outstanding used in calculating the percentage ownership of each person assumes that the vested LTIP Units held by such person, directly or indirectly, are redeemed for shares of common stock and none of the vested LTIP Units held by other persons are redeemed for shares of common stock. - (3) Based on a Schedule 13G/A filed by The Vanguard Group ("Vanguard") with the SEC on February 13, 2024.
 These securities are owned by Vanguard directly or through wholly owned subsidiaries of Vanguard.
-Vanguard has shared voting power with respect to 38,128 shares of common stock, sole dispositive power with respect to 4,272,505 shares of common stock and shared dispositive power with respect to 70,988 shares of common stock.
-Vanguard lists its address as 100 Vanguard Blvd., Malvern, Pennsylvania 19355.
+Vanguard has shared voting power with respect to 40,360 shares of common stock, sole dispositive power with respect to 6,044,124 shares of common stock and shared dispositive power with respect to 93,013 shares of common stock.
+Vanguard lists its address as 100 Vanguard Blvd., Malvern, Pennsylvania 19355. - (4) Based on a Schedule 13G filed by BlackRock, Inc. ("BlackRock") with the SEC on January 25, 2024.
+These securities are owned by BlackRock directly or through wholly owned subsidiaries of BlackRock.
+BlackRock has sole voting power with respect to 5,089,621 shares of common stock and sole dispositive power with respect to 5,241,267 shares of common stock.
+BlackRock lists its address as 50 Hudson Yards, New York, New York 10001. - (5) Huang Yanping is the sole settlor, protector and one of the beneficiaries of the Superior Glory Enterprises Trust (Zhang Huiqi is the other beneficiary), which, through a number of wholly owned subsidiaries, is the sole parent of Joy Town, Inc. Joy Town, Inc. is the controlling stockholder of Zensun Enterprises Limited.
+Huang Yanping and Zhang Huiqi have shared voting and dispositive control over securities held by Zensun Enterprises Limited.
+The information reported in the table above is based on a Schedule 13D filed with the SEC on January 10, 2019, by Huang Yanping.
+The principal address of Huang Yanping is East No. 38, Floor 3, East Unit 5, Building 2, East Yard No. 9 Jinshui District, Zhengzhou, Henan Province, China.
+Zensun Enterprises Limited was, prior to the Company's management internalization in July 2020, the 85% owner of our former external advisor. - (6) Includes 43,490 shares of common stock and 545,312 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (7) Includes 265,425 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (8) Includes 296,591 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions - (9) Includes 500 shares of common stock and 189,994 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (10) Includes 190,775 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions.